 Places targeted: Algeria, Bahrain, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Morocco, Qatar, Saudi Arabia, Syria, Tunisia, and West Bank/Gaza.

 WHO IS ELIGIBLE?

 This program is open to university students between the ages of 20 and 24.
 We seek a gender-balanced pool of candidates and prefer traditionally underserved participants when possible.
 Those who have traveled to the U.S. or studied abroad are ineligible.
 Applicants should demonstrate sufficient English-language skills to participate in U.S. university-level classes and must be enrolled in and attending a university in their home countries.
-At the time of application and while participating in the program, participants must be citizens of Algeria, Bahrain, Egypt, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Qatar, Saudi Arabia, Syria, Tunisia, West Bank/Gaza, or Yemen and cannot hold U.S. citizenship or be a U.S. Legal Permanent Resident.
+At the time of application and while participating in the program, participants must be citizens of Algeria, Bahrain, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Qatar, Saudi Arabia, Syria, Tunisia, or West Bank/Gaza, and cannot hold U.S. citizenship or be a U.S. Legal Permanent Resident.

 HOW DO PARTICIPANTS APPLY?

 Participants are recruited by and apply through the U.S. Embassy or Consulate in their home countries and are then interviewed and nominated by Embassies.
 The Student Leaders Program recruitment is typically managed by the Public Affairs Office in conjunction with the local MEPI Coordinator/Administrator.
 Embassies conduct interviews for selected candidates.
 Participants travel to the U.S. on a J-1 visa.